Devin Booker scores 30 points, Suns beat Rockets 124-109 - WHIZ News

 TIP-INS

-Rockets: F Bruno Fernando (left knee soreness), G Eric Gordon (right groin) and G TyTy Washington (left knee sprain) did not play. … Porter and Garrison Mathews got technicals on the same play early in the fourth quarter after an altercation with Phoenix’s Damion Lee. … Had a 49-36 rebounding advantage.
+Rockets: F Bruno Fernando (left knee soreness), G Eric Gordon (right groin) and G TyTy Washington (left knee sprain) did not play. … Had a 49-36 rebounding advantage.

 Suns: C Deandre Ayton (left ankle sprain) missed his first game of the season.
-Coach Monty Williams said the fifth-year player will be out at least a week and then be reevaluated. … Had 30th straight sellout, dating to last season.
+Williams said the fifth-year player will be out at least a week and then be reevaluated. … Had 30th straight sellout, dating to last season. … YouTuber-turned-boxer Jake Paul was at the game on Sunday, one night after beating Anderson Silva in a boxing match.

 UP NEXT